no5ix/no5ix.github.io/source/_posts/eng_easy_english_058_renting_a_apartment.md

 # Make a appointment

 - hello hi my name is sophia
-- > i'm a student at brandy's university and i want to rent an apartment, i saw your listing for an apartment on `oak` street
+- > i'm a student at brandy's university and i want to rent an apartment, i saw your listing for an apartment on `oak`(/oʊk/ n. 橡树，栎树；橡木，) street
 - hi sophia i'm cynthia, the landlord
 - > did you want to schedule a viewing?
 - yes, that's right the earliest appointment to view the apartment is 1pm tomorrow